Find Affordable College Courses

 East Lansing, MI

-Our 2023 rankings named Michigan State University the best school in Michigan for mental and social health services students.
-Located in the city of East Lansing, Michigan State is a public college with a very large student population.
+Our analysis found Michigan State University to be the best school for mental and social health services students who want to pursue a degree in Michigan.
+Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.

 #2